monchee/liamsproject/docs/antibodies/sox-1.md

 ### Mechanism of action
 Onconeuronal antibodies usually target intracellular antigens that are expressed in both neuronal tissues and cancer cells.
 They are generally not directly pathogenic.

-Tissue injury tends to arise from a parallel cytotoxic T cell response, which results in irreversible neuronal damage and cell death, corresponding to guarded responses to current immunosuppressive approaches.
+Tissue injury tends to arise from a parallel cytotoxic T-cell response, which results in irreversible neuronal damage and cell death, corresponding to guarded responses to current immunosuppressive approaches.

 ### Associated clinical features
 - Lambert-Eaton Myasthenic Syndrome
 - Cerebellar degeneration
 - Limbic encephalitis
-- Peripheral neuropathy.
+- Peripheral neuropathy

 ### Associated neoplasia
 !!! error "High risk"
-    -  >80% of cases of Anti-SOX-1 antibody will have concomitant small cell lung cancer.
+    - '>'80% of cases of Anti-SOX-1 antibody will have concomitant small cell lung cancer.
     - 4% have non small cell lung cancer.
     - 1.7% have other malignancies.